 Start by brushing outward from the skin to wiggle stray hairs loose.
 Next, use a wide-toothed comb to do the same to the undercoat.
 There might be some knots, so use a detangler to get rid of them.
 Finish up by brushing the top coat, and then bathe with both shampoo and conditions.

-Long Coat: Longer fur on dogs such as German Shepards demands combing or brushing on nearly a daily basis, especially during shedding season.
+Long coat: Longer fur on dogs such as German Shepherds demands combing or brushing on nearly a daily basis, especially during shedding season.
 Long coats can be coarse or silky, but for either one, use a detangling shampoo when bathing your dog to avoid any pain.

 Long, coarse coats have a soft undercoat that needs to be brushed with a pin brush and a smooth bristle brush.
 Silky haired dogs, such as Setters and Spaniels, don't have undercoats, but there's still a risk of tangled in the fine hair.

 During a bath, use conditioner to add strength and shine to the dog's fur.
 If possible, dry the dog's fur with a hairdryer after bathing and then do another brush-out of the coat.